Mindhral/RA_ColorMarkGames-DX/README.md

 - SmallSet: games with achievements, not played, and few points (on pages where the points are displayed)
 - Default: games with achievements, not played, not considered small sets
 - Mastered: games with all achievements unlocked
-- Ignored: games in the ignored list (no UI available yet, must be edited through localStorage.Ignored_add and localStorage.Ignored_delete values in the browser console)
+- Ignored: games in the ignored list (a list specific to this script)
 - NoSet: games with no official achievement
 - Hub: self explanatory